If you are looking for quick hiking trails in the heart of Cohasset,

 learn how to keep safe when hunting season hiking!

-from route 3A turn onto Sohier Street.
+Follow into Cohasset.
+After passing Stop and Shop take a left onto Sohier Street.
 Follow through intersection at lights and to end of Sohier.
 Take a right on North Main St. Highland Ave will be a left.
 Cohasset town hall is on the left.
 Trail is located by the council of aging vehicles.

 parking lot at town hall generally plenty of parking can be found here.